AskYourPdf/llm-loader/README.md

-# LLMLoader
+# SmartLLMLoader

-llm-loader is a lightweight yet powerful Python package that transforms any document into LLM-ready chunks.
+smart-llm-loader is a lightweight yet powerful Python package that transforms any document into LLM-ready chunks.
 It handles the entire document processing pipeline:

 - 📄 Converts documents to clean markdown
 - 🔍 Built-in OCR for scanned documents and images